risd-gd/babybindery/_posts/2016-09-08-unit1_overview.md

 **DELIVERABLES Due Week 3 / Sept 27:**
 **5 Compositions**
+Revisit your 25 studies and look at them with fresh eyes, through these five gestalt principles of similarity, continuation, closure, proximity, figure/ground.

-Create 5 new compositions.
+Create 5 new compositions using the 25 studies as a kit.

-10″× 10″
+10″ × 10″.
 Black, white, & 1 color.
-No rules for color application.
+No rules for color applications.
+Each composition should be based on one of the following gestalt principles of perceptual organization.

 Each composition should be based on one of the following gestalt principles of perceptual organization.
 **Demonstrate:**